Toyota Avalon: Powertrain

 Four engine choices, shared with the XV70 series Camry, are offered: a 2.0 L M20A-FKS I4 with 175 hp (only available in China), a 2.5 L A25A-FKS inline-four with 207 hp, a 3.5 L 2GR-FKS V6 with 301 hp, and a hybrid powertrain consisting of a 2.5 L 176 hp A25A-FXS I4 coupled with a 118 hp electric motor; combined power output is 215 hp.
 The hybrid is set up similarly to the redesigned Camry hybrid with a NiMH battery pack, though unlike the Camry hybrid, a li-ion battery is not offered.
 The EPA rated the V6 at 22 mpgus on city, 32 mpgus on highway driving, and 25 mpgus on combined cycle.
 The Avalon Hybrid is rated up to 43 mpgus on city driving and 44 mpgus on both highway driving and combined cycle.

 Discontinuation of US production

 On 4 August 2021, Toyota announced that it would end production of the Avalon in the US after the 2022 model year as the market shifts towards SUVs and electrification.
-The Avalon will be replaced by the S235 Crown crossover, marking the return of the Crown nameplate in North America after a 50-year hiatus.
+The Avalon will be replaced by the S235 Crown crossover, marking the return of the Crown nameplate in North America after a 50-year absence.
+The Avalon remains in production in China, manufactured in its local facility.

-The Avalon continued being produced in the Chinese factory for the Chinese market.

-Chinese market facelift
+Facelift (2022)

 The facelifted Avalon for the Chinese market was launched on 28 March 2022, it retained the five trim levels from the pre-facelift model such as Progressive, Deluxe, XLE, Touring and Limited.
-It is the first time that the Avalon is not marketed in North America and became a Chinese-exclusive model after it was replaced with the Crown.
+It is the first time that the Avalon was not sold in North America and became a Chinese-exclusive model after it was replaced with the Crown.

+Facelift (2024)

+The second facelifted Avalon for the Chinese market was launched in July 2024.
+It features a redesigned front fascia, new alloys and the interior gets a 12.3-inch touchscreen and a new steering wheel.